The Shyft Group: History

 In June 2020, Spartan Motors announced its corporate name change to The Shyft Group, Inc. following the divestiture of its Emergency Response (ER) business unit; it began trading on NASDAQ under the symbol "SHYF".
 In October, Shyft acquired the aluminum truck-body manufacturer F3 MFG Inc. based in Waterville, Maine, with its brands DuraMag and Magnum.

 In July 2025, it was announced that the company merged its operations with those of Aebi Schmidt, creating a new entity called the Aebi Schmidt Group.

 Active subsidiaries

 Spartan RV Chassis

+A Spartan American Dream motorhome spotted at a Wal-Mart in Spring Hill, Florida.

 Spartan RV Chassis engineers, designs, manufactures, sells, and services Class A diesel RV chassis for OEMs such as Entegra Coach, Newmar, Foretravel, and Jayco.